umr4nlp/umr-guidelines/guidelines.md

 T-ttw-asy		tfirast.
 3F.SG-DETR-pick.up	pear
 ‘The pear was picked up.’

-(t / ttw-asy ‘pick up’
+(t/ tttwasy-00 ‘pick up’
-	:undergoer (t / tafirast ‘pear’))
+	:undergoer (t2/ tafirast ‘pear’
+		:ref-number Singular)
+	:aspect Performance
+	:modstr FullAff)
 ```

 **Causatives.** There are a few different types of causatives that
 require different annotation solutions.
 For most causatives of
 transitives, the causer is annotated as
-`causer`, the causee as
+`:causer`, the causee as
-`actor`, and the rest of the participants
+`:actor`, and the rest of the participants
 receive the same annotation labels that they would in a a non-causative
 construction.
 In [\[3-2-1-1-2 (2)\]](#3-2-1-1-2 (2)) from Kukama, *nai*
-‘grandmother’ is annotated as `causer`,
+‘grandmother’ is annotated as `:causer`,
 the causee *churan* ‘kid’ is annotated as
-`actor`, and *uni* ‘water’ as `undergoer`.
+`:actor`, and *uni* ‘water’ as `:undergoer`.

 <span id="3-2-1-1-2 (2)" label="3-2-1-1-2 (2)">\[3-2-1-1-2 (2)\]</span>
 ```
 nai 		kurata-ta	churan=ui	uni=pu
 grandmother 	drink-CAUS	kid=PST 	water=INS
 ‘Grandmother made the kid drink the water.’

-(k / kuratata ‘make drink’
-	:causer (n / nai ‘grandmother’)
+(k/ kuratata 'make drink'
+    :causer (p/ person
+    	:ARG0-of (k2/ kinship-91
+		:ARG2 (n/ nai 'grandmother'))
+	:ref-number Singular)
-	:actor (c / churan ‘kid’)
+    :actor (c/ churan 'kid')
-	:undergoer (u / uni ‘water’))
+    :undergoer (u/ uni 'water')
+    :aspect Performance
+    :modstr FullAff)
 ```

-There are certain causatives of transitives which do not use the `causer` role.
+There are certain causatives of transitives which do not use the `:causer` role.
 These are constructions which express transfer events, including mental/cognitive transfer.
 Some
 languages express these types of events with monomorphemic verbs, like English, but other languages use causatives of transitive verbs.
-Languages may differ in terms of which types of causative constructions are construed as transfer; in order to annotate the same semantic events in the same way across languages, the `actor, theme, recipient` roles are used for transfer of possession	(giving), sending, and mental transfer, which includes showing and communication.
+Languages may differ in terms of which types of causative constructions are construed as transfer; in order to annotate the same semantic events in the same way across languages, the `:actor, :theme, :recipient` roles are used for transfer of possession (giving), sending, and mental transfer, which includes showing and communication.
 Bezhta in [\[3-2-1-1-2 (3b)\]](#3-2-1-1-2 (3b)) (Comrie, Khalilov, Khalilova 2015:560) uses the causative of *b-egā-yo* ‘see’ as equivalent to English *show*.

 <span id="3-2-1-1-2 (3)" label="3-2-1-1-2 (3)">\[3-2-1-1-2 (3)\]</span>